JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/ecosystems/linear-algebra.md

 ### LDLFactorizations

-Two drawbacks of JSL are that it is proprietary and it can't handle element types except 32 bits and 64 bits native floating point numbers.
+Two drawbacks of HSL are that it is proprietary and it can't handle element types except 32 bits and 64 bits native floating point numbers.
 LDLFactorizations implements a factorization for symmetric matrices to compete with MA57 that solves both of these problems.